danielss0n/excel_tictactoe/README.md

 # excel_tictactoe
 A Game made just for fun and learning :D
+How to run the game:
 -
-1 - On the File tab, go to Options > Customize Ribbon -
+1 - Open Excel, on the File tab, go to Options > Customize Ribbon -
 2 - Under Customize Ribbon and Main Tabs, select the Developer checkbox -